Chichay317/Face-Recognition-System/README.md

 This project is a face recognition system that identifies whether two uploaded images belong to the same person using deep learning embeddings.

 Features
+1. Installs and imports the DeepFace library for deep learning–based facial recognition and analysis
+2. Uses OpenCV (cv2) for real-time image capture, frame processing, and face detection visualization
-1. Detects faces in images using RetinaFace
+3. Detects facial regions in uploaded images using RetinaFace detector backend for accurate bounding box extraction
-2. Extracts facial embeddings with the FaceNet model
+4. Crops detected face areas and computes 128-dimensional facial embeddings using the Facenet model
-3. Compares embeddings to determine if images are of the same person
+5. Compares facial embeddings via Euclidean distance to measure similarity between known and test faces
+6. Labels faces as “Same Person” or “Different People” based on distance thresholds (<1.0 for matches)
-4. Draws bounding boxes and labels on detected faces
+7. Draws bounding boxes and name labels around detected faces for clear visual feedback
-5. Prints “Same person” or “Different people” for quick verification
+8. Supports multiple uploaded images